Is ChapStick Unhealthy? A Dermatologist Answers

 Avocado oil was shown in a 2008 clinical trial to be nutrient-rich, and the researchers described this compound as “an excellent source of enrichment for dry, damaged or chapped skin.”

-Overall, we consider ChapStick 100% Natural Lip Butter to be likely effective for moisturizing skin, improving appearance of the lips and supporting skin barrier repair.
+Overall, we consider ChapStick 100% Natural Lip Butter to be the healthiest formulation sold by the brand, and we consider it likely to be effective for improving lip health and appearance.

 Our Clean Lip Balm Pick